 - Drowning In Clutter: Tried and True Decluttering Strategies – This is the best book on decluttering I’ve ever read.
 I highly recommend it.
 She gives practical tips along with dealing with the emotional aspects of getting rid things in your house.

-- Free $10 Credit, Mrs. Meyer’s Hand Soap, & Shipping to Grove Collaborative – I buy the bulk of my cleaning supplies and bath products from Grove Collaborative (previously known as ePantry).
+- Free Mrs. Meyer’s Hand Soap, Dish Soap, and Multi Purpose Cleaner from Grove Collaborative – I buy the bulk of my cleaning supplies and bath products from Grove Collaborative.
 My favorites to order are Method dish soap, Seventh Generation Stain Remover, Tom’s of Maine toothpaste, and Mrs. Meyer’s hand soap.
 Read more about how Grove Collaborative works here.

 Did you participate in the Just Clean SOMETHING Challenge?
-What did you learn from it and what do you hope to change?
+What did you learn from cleaning every day and what do you hope to change?

 Disclosure: This post contains affiliate links.
 Thank you for supporting Simply Rebekah!